 Effective sales strategies are the cornerstone of driving new business.
 And the best sales strategies follow the four P’s to create awareness and prompt a prospect to become a customer.

-The ability to market products and services will determine the success or failure of an organization.
+The ability to market and sell your products and services will determine the success or failure of your company.
 The growth and development of any small business depends on the profits or revenues earned from sales.

 To survive in today’s competitive business environment, a suitable sales strategy is mandatory.
 An efficient sales strategy addresses two matters: overcoming intense competition and increasing sales of products and services.